 The Student Retention and Success Committee has made comprehensive recommendations on how to assure that students in all diversity categories are retained and graduate at the same rate.

 Damietta Cross-Cultural Center

-The following is a list of major programming orchestrated through the Damietta Center since Spring 2022.
+The following is a list of major programming orchestrated through the Damietta Center in Spring 2023.

 Contributions to Campus Partner Events: